MarcoAPelonero/Statistical-Physics-and-Machine-Learning/Ex1/README.md

 python -c "import excercisePlotter as p; p.exFivePlotter()"
 ```

+Note: Plots for exercises after exercise 4 (exercise 5 and onwards) use a logarithmic y-axis for
+comparison/fit plots.
+This helps visualise values that span several orders of magnitude.
+If you
+need linear-scale plots instead, open `utils/comparisonUtils.py` and adjust the y-scale logic.

 This creates PNG files alongside the corresponding data files for visualization.

 ### Output Files